ilhamperdana17/thermalvictim/README.md

 # Thermalvictim
 This work is based on my final project thesis on my bachelor degree of mechatronics

-This research is about detecting airplane wreckages from webcam camera and victim from thermal camera using Deep Learning CNN
+This research is about detecting airplane wreckages from webcam camera and victim from thermal camera using Deep Learning CNN using MobileNet-SSD architecture

 # How to use
 1. Install caffe